|

 places to swim include the natural lake at Les Gours,

-buvette in a hangar-like shed. |
+mysterious buvette in a hangar-like shed. |

 Neuvicq